JD Programs of Instruction

 **Multiple sections for these course numbers may be offered during a given academic year; please consult the course schedule for specific course names.

-JD candidates may earn a JD Concentration in Health Law by successfully completing a minimum of 12 credits from the list of courses below, which must include Health Law and Policy (6410); at least one of three foundational classes, Law and Medicine (6617), Administrative Law (6400), or Insurance (6298); and at least two, but not more than four, credits of experiential learning, noted with an asterisk (*).
+JD candidates may earn a JD Concentration in Health Law and Policy by successfully completing a minimum of 12 credits from the list of courses below, which must include at least one of the following foundational courses, although all three can count toward the concentration: Health Law and Policy (6410), Law and Medicine (6617), or Public Health Law and Ethics (6407).
+Note that students may count up to, but no more than, four credits of experiential learning, noted with an asterisk (*) toward the concentration.

-Students must also produce a paper on a topic related to heath law that meets the standards for the law school’s upper-level writing requirement.
+Students must also produce a paper on a topic related to heath law and policy that meets the standards for the law school’s upper-level writing requirement.
 If the paper is produced in conjunction with one of the courses below, students may use the same paper to fulfill the writing requirement for both the concentration and the JD.
-With advance approval of the Health Law Concentration Coordinator, a student also may use a piece written for a journal, independent legal writing, or course that is not included in the list below to meet the Health Law writing requirement.
+With advance approval of the Health Law and Policy Concentration Coordinator, a student also may use a piece written for a journal, independent legal writing, or course that is not included in the list below to meet the Health Law and Policy writing requirement.

 In addition to the courses listed below, credits earned through study abroad programs also may qualify, with approval of the Health Law Concentration Coordinator.